tsedio/tsed/docs/testing.md

 `Converters` let you to customize how [ConverterService](https://github.com/Romakita/ts-express-decorators/wiki/Converters) will deserialize a data for one or more types.
 This example show you the unit test for the Array type.

-The converter implementation in TsExpressDecorators for Array type is the following:
+The converter implementation in Ts.ED for Array type is the following:
 ```typescript
 import ConverterService from "../services/converter";
 import {Converter} from "../decorators/converter";